KPXB-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KPXB-TV discontinued regular programming on its analog signal, over UHF channel 49, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal relocated from its pre-transition VHF channel 5 to UHF channel 32 due to signal issues common with low-band VHF digital channels, using PSIP to display KPXB-TV's virtual channel as 49 on digital television receivers.
+KPXB-TV ended regular programming on its analog signal, over UHF channel 49, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal relocated from its pre-transition VHF channel 5 to UHF channel 32 due to signal issues common with low-band VHF digital channels, using virtual channel 49.

 After the digital transition, KPXB moved its transmitter from east of Splendora to the Houston-area antenna farm near Missouri City.
 KBPX-LP was shut down on June 30, 2009, two weeks after the digital transition, due to loss of access to the tower site.
 However, since the main KPXB transmitter provides a signal comparable to the other Houston stations, the translator was redundant in any event.
 On November 22, 2010, KBPX-LP resumed operations on digital channel 46, as an affiliate of The Country Network.